Creditor and Bankruptcy New York Legal ServicesBook an appointment

 How to Lift the Stay & Get What You Deserve

 Although the stay protects debtors (at least temporarily), there’s good news.
-Federal law allows us to ask the court to “lift” the stay in certain situations.
+Federal law allows us to ask the bankruptcy courts to “lift” the stay in certain situations.
 Once the stay is lifted, we can go ahead with collection actions and get your payment.

 You can only request a lift of the stay in certain situations, such as: